phyplan/PhyPlan/README.md

 Note: Use `data_generation_gpucb.py` to generate data with GP-UCB algorithm (as opposed to random sampling).

 ## Training Agent Models
-Run `python train.py` with specific arguments to train the models.
+Migrate to the Agent directory and run `python train.py` with specific arguments to train the models.
 Various arguments are:

 | Argument | Description |
 | --- | --- |